Support for AgTech startups

 Overview

-CivVic Labs is a 6-week, challenge-based program run by LaunchVic, the Victorian Government startup agency.
+CivVic Labs is a 6-week, challenge-based program delivered by LaunchVic.
 It seeks to engage technology startups to solve known public challenges through a boot-camp like experience.

 A cohort of 10 start-ups are selected for each challenge following an application and assessment process.
-Each startup receives $15,000 in equity-free funding to participate in the program, as well as specialist advice and support, to build out their solutions.
-At the end of the experience, two teams secure a further $35,000 funding to bring their prototype to life.
+Each startup receives $15,000 in equity-free funding to participate in the program, as well as specialist advice, support, guidance and mentorship to refine their ideas and build out their solutions.

 The program enables new and emerging startups with potential solutions to connect with government and facilitates a co-design process between the public and private sectors to support startups to identify product market fit.